MyBaBB/MyBABB-Remember/README.md

 ## Custom  todo-list app with a simple UI and a few features. ##

-Project- I need to add some feautures after I test for a while.
+Project- I need to add some features after I test for a while.

-saves to local cache per each seperate browser.
+saves to local cache per each separate browser.

 ![image](Readme.png)